 A court in Tehran sentenced Iranian filmmaker Mohammad Rasoulof to flogging, a fine, the confiscation of property, and eight years of detention for the crime of “collusion with the intention of committing a crime against the country's security,” his lawyer said on Thursday.

-The attorney, Babak Paknia, suggested that the anti-regime content that is present in many of his works was the basis for the charges.
+The attorney, Babak Paknia, suggested that anti-regime content often present in many of his works was the basis for the charges.

 The Iranian Independent Filmmakers Association condemned the verdict on social media, calling the judgment proof that the Islamic Republic's "legal system is nothing more than an instrument of revenge."